-Much of our digital lives is stored on our iPhone and iPad, and everyone should use a passcode to help protect this important information and their privacy.
-Unfortunately, many smartphone users don't use a passcode.
-Touch ID is a seamless way to use your fingerprint as a passcode.
-Your fingerprint is one of the best passcodes in the world.
-It's always with you, and no two are exactly alike.
-With just a touch of your device's Home button, the Touch ID sensor quickly reads your fingerprint and automatically unlocks your phone.
-You can even use it to authorize purchases from the iTunes Store, App Store, and iBooks Store, as well as with Apple Pay.
+Much of our digital lives is stored on our Apple devices, and we recommend that you always use a passcode or password to help protect this important information and your privacy.
+Using Touch ID on your iPhone, iPad, and MacBook Pro is an easy way to use your fingerprint instead of a password for many common operations.
+With just a touch of your finger, the sensor quickly reads your fingerprint and automatically unlocks your device.
+You can use it to authorize purchases from the iTunes Store, App Store, and iBooks Store, as well as with Apple Pay.
 Developers can also allow you to use Touch ID to sign into their apps.

-Touch ID can even read multiple fingerprints, and it can read fingerprints in 360-degrees of orientation.
+Touch ID can read multiple fingerprints, and it can read fingerprints in 360-degrees of orientation.
 It then creates a mathematical representation of your fingerprint and compares this to your enrolled fingerprint data to identify a match and unlock your device.
 It’s only this mathematical representation of your fingerprint that is stored—never images of your finger itself.
-Touch ID will incrementally update the mathematical representation of enrolled fingerprints over time to improve matching accuracy over time.
-Touch ID uses all of this to provide an accurate match and a very high level of security.
+Touch ID will incrementally update the mathematical representation of enrolled fingerprints over time to improve matching accuracy.

-Every fingerprint is unique, so it is rare that even a small section of two separate fingerprints are alike enough to register as a match for Touch ID.
+Every fingerprint is unique, so it’s rare that even a small section of two separate fingerprints are alike enough to register as a match for Touch ID.
 The probability of this happening is 1 in 50,000 with a single, enrolled finger.
 And Touch ID allows only five unsuccessful fingerprint match attempts before you must enter your password.
 By comparison, the odds of guessing a typical 4-digit passcode are 1 in 10,000.
 Although some codes, like “1234,” might be more easily guessed, there is no such thing as an easily guessable fingerprint pattern.
-Instead, the 1 in 50,000 probability means it requires trying up to 50,000 different fingerprints until potentially finding a random match.
-But Touch ID only allows five unsuccessful fingerprint match attempts before you must enter your passcode, and you can't proceed until doing so.

-- When more than 48 hours have elapsed from the last time you unlocked your device
+- when more than 48 hours have passed from the last time you unlocked your device;

-If your device is lost or stolen, you can immediately disable Touch ID from being used to unlock your device with Find My iPhone Lost Mode. iOS 7 (or later) offers additional protection against theft with Activation Lock, which requires an Apple ID and password to turn off Find My iPhone, erase data, or reactivate your device.
+If your device is lost or stolen, you can prevent Touch ID from being used to unlock your device with Find My iPhone Lost Mode.
+Starting with iOS 7, your iPhone and iPad offer additional protection against theft with Activation Lock, which requires an Apple ID and password to turn off Find My iPhone, erase data, or reactivate your device.
 If your MacBook Pro with Touch ID is lost or stolen, erasing your Mac remotely also disables Touch ID.